 Purchase Program.
-Under the purchase program, we purchase vehicles from a vehicle seller at a formula price, based on a percentage of the vehicles' estimated pre-accident value (PAV), or actual cash value (ACV), and sell the vehicles for our own account.
+Under the purchase program, we purchase vehicles from a vehicle seller at a formula price, based on a percentage of the vehicles' estimated pre-accident value (PAV), otherwise known as actual cash value (ACV), and sell the vehicles for our own account.
 Currently, the purchase program is offered primarily in the U.K.

-Buy It Now
+Buy It Now, Make An Offer

 We offer an option to our members to purchase specific pre-qualified vehicles immediately at a set price before the live auction process.
 This enables us to provide a fast, easy, transparent and comprehensive buying option on these pre-qualified vehicles.
+Additionally, members have the option of submitting an offer amount on certain selected vehicles.
+If an offer is accepted, the member can purchase the vehicle before the live auction process.